CONFERENCE SYNOPSIS & THEME

-The past ten (10) WCSC conferences, with the official endorsement and support of Kuala Lumpur City Hall (DBKL), have successfully managed to educate, enlighten and create greater awareness to City Managers and all city stakeholders in this country.
+The past twelve (12) WCSC conferences, with the official endorsement and support of Kuala Lumpur City Hall (DBKL), have successfully managed to educate, enlighten and create greater awareness to City Managers and all city stakeholders in this country.
 The engagement of World Class experts in city solutions at these WCSC conference series have seen the best practices and lessons learnt, manifested into projects to make Kuala Lumpur City, a World Class City.
+WCSC series is an inclusive and constructive platform for city stakeholders, city managers, game-changers, planners, architects, engineers and residents in the city to address the twin challenges of livability and sustainability, share integrated urban solutions and forge new partnerships.

-- To further enlighten, educate and change the mindsets of city stakeholders, industry players, Government agencies and general public on the key challenges and issues faced in promoting and achieving a ‘World Class City’ status;
+- To further enlighten, educate and change the mindsets of city stakeholders, industry players, Government agencies, Residents’ Association, NGO’s and general public on the key challenges and issues faced in promoting and achieving a ‘World Class City’ status;

-- To study the latest developments, innovations and ideas that have been implemented or practiced by other World Class Sustainable Cities and its possible applicability to Malaysia’s situation; and
+- To study the latest developments, innovations and ideas that have been implemented or practiced by other World Class Sustainable Cities and its possible applicability to Malaysia’s situation.

-More than 650 conference delegates are expected from the following areas:
+More than 600 conference delegates are expected from the following areas:-

 - Mayors, Councilors and senior officers from various cities, municipalities, Government agencies, NGOs, Residents Associations (RAs), and the private and public sectors;